rohan-0100010110010100/ManagedTesting/README.md

 # ManagedTesting

-This is a tester for matrix multiplication (matrix size: 100,00 x 100,00 ) , this requires Visual Studio 2017
+This is a SIMD benchmark for matrix multiplication (matrix size: 100,00 x 100,00 ) , this requires C# , Visual Studio 2017

 **Requires**